Ylianst/ESP-IQ2020/documentation/extras.md

     datapoint: 8
 ```

 Salt content is a value from 0 to 7 where values 3 or 4 are ideal.
+I am not sure what `status_state1` and `status_state2` indicate.
+If someone has a good idea what they are and a good name for them, that would be great.
+You can see the [discussion on these here](https://github.com/Ylianst/ESP-IQ2020/issues/42#issuecomment-3141760070).

 ## Freshwater IQ (Experimental)